How do I apply to Da Vinci Schools? What is the timeline for the application process?

 In addition, as required by California Education Code Section 47605(d)(2)(b), Da Vinci will offer admissions preference to residents of the Wiseburn Unified School District.

-DA VINCI DESIGN AND DA VINCI SCIENCE HIGH SCHOOLS
+DA VINCI COMMUNICATIONS, DESIGN AND SCIENCE HIGH SCHOOLS

-In accordance with applicable law, the following groups of students will be exempted from the lotteries for Da Vinci Design and Da Vinci Science:
+In accordance with applicable law and Da Vinci's charter petitions, the following groups of students receive enrollment preference and will be exempted from the lotteries for Da Vinci Communications, Da Vinci Design, and Da Vinci Science: